First Published: 1909

 Man's feet are the measure for distance, his hands are the measure for ownership, his body is the measure for all that is lovable and desirable and strong.
 Then I went further: it was then that I called to you for the first time, and you would not come.

-The fear of comfort and the machine, the adulation of physical self-sufficiency and immediate experience: these are core themes of modernity and will be repeated so long as the gears spin.
+The fear of comfort and the machine, the adulation of physical self-sufficiency and immediate experience: these are core themes of modernity and will be repeated so long as its gears spin.
 It exists in all debates about modern life: opposed by the radical UNABOMBER, explored in the dialogue of My Dinner With Andre, and depicted in the Last Children of Tokyo.
 Its purest, most honest form is in Nausicaa: Valley of the Wind where bodily experience, even in a toxic, broken, war-torn world, is preferred over a sterile and planned peace.

 It will continue so long as we cannot say No. Modern people cannot give up modern conveniences, until they have to, and then inconvenience becomes normal once again.
 Aircon, central heating, modern transport, the varieties of food, immense leisure time, instant communication: without them I ask in all honesty, where would we be?
 Our attachment to them produces a Political Fact which all politicians must accede to, and which will fundamentally constrain any programme of reform, whether the Utopian-agricultural fantasy or the Communist worker’s paradise.